directus/guides/get-started-building-an-astro-website-with-directus/index.md

 3. Install dependencies for this example.

 ```
-cd eleventy
+cd astro
 npm install
 ```

-4. Create a `.env` file for this Eleventy template by copying and pasting the provided `.env.example` file.
-Nothing will need to be changed in the copied `.env` file.
+4. Create a `.env` file for this Astro template by copying and pasting the provided `.env.example` file.
+Nothing will need to be changed in the copied `.env` file since the URL, username, and password are all set.

 5. Start the development server.